About St. Jude's Anglican Parish (Tucson, Arizona)

 PRO-MARRIAGE

-The United Episcopal Church of North America believes that marriage should be a life-long indissoluable union between one man and one woman.
+We believe that marriage should be a life-long indissoluble union between one man and one woman.
 We also accept that marriages can and do fail, and seek to extend proper pastoral support to those whose marriages have failed or are in danger of failing.